 Like most domains in the area they grew vine because the plant does not need water.
 The vineyard from the Roman-era was one of the oldest in Europe.
 Unfortunately, the phylloxera (pest of the vine) appeared in the department in 1863, as well as the Oídium (mushroom), eradicating dramatically the wine plantations.
 It took 50 years for the region to recover from this epidemic.

-Philippe Lamour, living on a farm in the Gard since 1942, inspired a qualitative approach by the study of substrates, new varieties of vines, oenological research and modernization.
+Philippe Lamour lawyer and State Official, living on a farm in the Gard since 1942, inspired a qualitative approach by the study of substrates, new varieties of vines, oenological research and modernization.
 In October 1944 he was asked to establish a Departmental Agricultural Committee in accordance with the Order of October 1944 by the Minister of Agriculture, François Tanguy-Prigent.
-In 1955 the state created the National Company for the Development of the Lower Rhone Region Languedoc (BRL) for the realization of this ambitious program, of which the Minister was President until 1974.
+In 1955 the state created the National Company for the Development of the Lower Rhone Region Languedoc (BRL) for the realization of this ambitious program, of which Philippe Lamour was President until 1974.

 The engineers created a complete hydraulic system that allowed the use of the Rhone water.
 This salutary water enabled a radical transformation of this vast plateau without natural irrigation, into an Eldorado suitable for implantation of orchards of apricot, peach and apple.
 Besides that, the vines returned, and the clay soil gives the wine a typical character which allowed its classification of AOC in 1986.